 The Board of Directors' general policy is that the position of Chairman of the Board of Directors may be held by the CEO, but that if those positions are held by the same individual or if the Chairman is otherwise not independent, the Board of Directors shall appoint an independent Lead Director.
-The CEO shall preside at all meetings of the shareholders and at all meetings of the Board of Directors at which he or she is present, in each case unless a Chairman has been elected.
-If a Chairman has been elected, he or she shall preside at all shareholder and Board of Directors meetings at which he or she is present and, if independent, at all executive sessions of the independent directors, and shall perform such other powers and duties as may be assigned to him or her by the Board of Directors.
+The CEO shall preside at all meetings of the shareholders and at all meetings of the Board of Directors at which he or she is present, in each case unless a Chairman has been elected, he or she shall preside at all shareholder and Board of Directors meetings at which he or she is present and, if independent, at all executive sessions of the independent directors, and shall perform such other powers and duties as may be assigned to him or her by the Board of Directors.
 If the Chairman is not independent and a Lead Director is appointed, he or she shall preside at executive sessions of the independent directors and will bear such further responsibilities as the full Board of Directors may designate from time to time.
 Currently, the position of Chairman of the Board of Directors is held by Dr. Zerbe.

 The independent members of the Board of Directors have periodically reviewed this leadership structure and believe it is appropriate for Vericel at the current time.
 The CEO is responsible for setting the strategic direction for Vericel and the day-to-day leadership and performance of Vericel, while the Chairman of the Board of Directors provides guidance to the CEO and sets the agenda for Board of Directors meetings and presides over meetings of the full Board of Directors.
-The CEO and Chairman of the Board of Directors provide leadership to the Board of Directors to define its structure and activities in the fulfillment of its responsibilities.
-The Chairman of the Board of Directors presides over executive sessions and ensures that no conflict of interest arises between management and the functions of the Board of Directors, and the CEO work together to provide an appropriate information flow to the Board of Directors, and the Chairman of the Board of Directors with other Board of Directors with other Board of Directors with other Board of Directors and the CEO work together to provide an appropriate information flow to the Board of Directors, and the Current structure balances the needs for the CEO to run Vericel on a day-to-day basis with the benefit provided to Vericel by significant involvement and leadership of an independent Chairman of the Board of Directors.
+The CEO and Chairman of the Board of Directors provide leadership to the Board of Directors and work with the Board of Directors to define its structure and activities in the fulfillment of its responsibilities.
+The Chairman of the Board of Directors presides over executive sessions and ensures that no conflict of interest arises between management and the functions of the Board of Directors and facilitates communication among the directors.
+The Chairman of the Board of Directors and the CEO work together to provide an appropriate information flow to the Board of Directors, and the Chairman of the Board of Directors works with other Board of Directors members to provide strong, independent oversight of Vericel's management and affairs.
+Thus, the Board of Directors believes that the current structure balances the needs for the CEO to run Vericel on a day-to-day basis with the benefit provided to Vericel by significant involvement and leadership of an independent Chairman of the Board of Directors.